Tight Rope (song)

 "Tight Rope" is the debut 1972 hit single by singer-songwriter Leon Russell.
 It was the lead track on his LP, Carney.

-The song became his highest-charting single on the US, reaching number 11 and number 10 on the Cash Box Top 100.
+The song reached number 11 on the U.S. Billboard Hot 100 and number 10 on the Cash Box Top 100.
 In Canada, it reached number five.

 This song is a circus metaphor about clinging to life while being on a high wire.

 In the instrumental section, this song quotes a couple of times, a slow version of the "Entrance of the Gladiators" March, played in a mysterious descending scale, before Russell finishes the last half of the bridge section.

 The B-side of 45 RPM for "Tight Rope" was "This Masquerade", also penned by Russell, which became a Top 10 hit for George Benson in 1976.